 A visit to Magic Gardens is a singular experience.
 This unique location is part museum, part artwork, and all fantasy.
 Its creator, artist Isaiah Zagar, has constructed an environment full of whimsical mosaics and reclaimed items like bicycle spokes and glass bottles.
 Wandering through it, you never know what you’ll find next.

-With indoor and outdoor components, Magic Gardens spans half a city block, with mosaics spilling down staircases, lining passageways, and covering the walls.
+With indoor and outdoor components, Magic Gardens spans half a city block and has mosaics spilling down staircases, lining passageways, and covering the walls.
 It’s a sight to behold.

 Mural Mile

 If you’re ready for lunch, now is a great time to visit Reading Terminal Market.
-This historic spot is a Philadelphia landmark that dates from 1893, and a visit here is one of the top things to do in the city.
+A lot of visitors are concerned at this Philadelphia landmark will be a tourist trap based on their food hall experiences in other cities, but that’s definitely not the case here.
+Yes, there are tourists, but locals (especially us) will tell you that a visit here is one of the top things to do in the city.

-In the bustling market space, there are over 100 vendors who feed locals and tourists every day from 8am to 6pm.
-You can find Philly classic foods like cheesesteak and DiNic’s roast pork sandwich along with Pennsylvania Dutch specialties and cuisines from all over the world.
+In the bustling market space, you can find Philly classic foods like cheesesteaks and DiNic’s roast pork sandwich along with Pennsylvania Dutch specialties and cuisines from all over the world.
+Some of our favorites include cheesy khachapuri from Saami Somi and fancy corn dogs from Fox & Son Fair Foods.
 Even if you’re not hungry, it’s worth the time to browse here.
 If you’re just looking for a snack, get one of the excellent pretzels from Miller’s Twist.
+We can never visit Reading Terminal without indulging in at least one.

 Philadelphia Museum of Art